 - 4 Endnotes

 This is an English translation of a blog post published in French by the Ardèche chapter of the AFIS (Association française pour l’information scientifique – the French Asssociation for Scientific Information) back in 2012 about their picturesque visit to a so-called experimental agroecology farm in the Southern France region of Ardèche.
 This was done with the kind permission of the original authors of the blog post.
 They also kindly allowed me to republish their pictures here.
 The titles are from me.
 And so are the pictures captions.

 Translating this article was not an easy task as it is based on a voice recording of the presentations made by members of the association managing the farm and discussions with them, so it is mostly composed of dialogues in a very informal colloquial language, quite difficult to translate in English.
-Since the discussions often take a hilarious turn, I have also tried to convey the irony and humorous twist underlining these situations.
-And this is where I painfully remembered that translation is a profession in its own right, with years of training and practice.
-As I’m not a professional translator, I’ve tried my best, but I’m afraid that many area of my work definitely illustrate the Italian expression Traduttore, traditore: the translator is a traitor.
-And I couldn’t bring myself to ask a native speaker to proof-read such a long article (it is more than 20 A4-pages long).
+Since the discussions often take on an hilarious turn, I have also tried to convey the irony and humorous twist underlining these situations.
+I’ve tried my best, but I’m afraid that some parts of this translation definitely illustrate the Italian expression Traduttore, traditore: the translator is a traitor.
 Hopefully, you’ll bear with me, because this article particularly well illustrates the failure of agroecology when it is practiced by people strictly adhering to political and philosophical views that are completely disconnected from science (and even rejecting science).
 The article doesn’t target organic agriculture, agroecology or permaculture per se, but the ideology of some movements that exploit the concept of ecological agriculture.
 So, here we go!

 Introduction to Earth & Humanism, the association promoting agroecology